-The Sponsor will develop curriculum policy documents and the schools curriculum handbook to a standard consistent with best practice guidelines prior to the schools readiness review (refer clause 19.2(e)).
+The Sponsor will develop curriculum policy documents and the School's curriculum handbook to a standard consistent with best practice guidelines prior to the schools readiness review (refer clause 19.2(e)).
+This document will constitute an Operative Document once approved by the Minister in accordance with clause 2.1(c).